 Meet some members of the Arizona End-of-Life Options leadership team

-Ron Fischler, MD, serves as chairman of Arizona End-of-Life Options (AZELO), an all-volunteer statewide coalition.
+Ron Fischler, MD, is the Founding Chairman of Arizona End-of-Life Options (AZELO), an all-volunteer statewide coalition.
 He is a semiretired pediatrician with a longstanding interest in end-of-life issues.
 A graduate of Harvard College, Dartmouth and Harvard Medical Schools, he served with the Indian Health Service in San Carlos, AZ, taught at the University of Arizona in Tucson, and founded North Scottsdale Pediatrics.
 Ron served as a medical staff leader at Honor Health Scottsdale and co-led efforts to improve the patient experience, where he witnessed patients at the end of their lives without a plan who faced agonized deaths.
 He learned first-hand about end-of-life choices while accompanying a friend in his last six months of life.
 From 2016-18 he organized and led the Physician Task Force on End-of-Life issues for the Arizona Medical Association and Arizona Osteopathic Medical Association, which completed a survey of nearly 600 AZ physicians regarding end-of-life care.
 He strongly believes that terminally ill Arizonans of sound mind should have the legal right to access medications to end their suffering, and that physicians who share this belief have an important and meaningful role to play.
 He has participated in community education efforts on end-of-life care planning.
 He splits his time between Phoenix and Maine where, in 2019, he watched closely as Maine’s legislature approved its new Death with Dignity Law.

 Tom Fitch, MD, went to Medical School at the University of Kansas, completed a Residency in Internal Medicine at the University of Michigan, and Fellowships in Medical Oncology and Hematology at the Mayo Clinic in Rochester, Minnesota.
 He has been with the Mayo Clinic system since 1985 and he has practiced at Mayo Clinic’s Arizona facility for more than 20 years.
 He cared for many patients from time of diagnosis through the end of life.
 During that time, he became convinced that patients with advanced cancers need more open and empathetic communication about their illness and prognosis, better supportive/symptomatic care, and truthful, compassionate, and grace-filled care as they approach the end of life.
 For those reasons, he became a Hospice and Palliative Medicine physician.
 Dr. Fitch also concluded that it is simply wrong for people to believe that there is never anything difficult or agonizing about dying—despite the best possible care.
 A few patients suffer greatly.
 They need and want an alternative plan of care.
 It is not rare for a patient to inquire about medical aid in dying, in essence saying, “Doctor, can you help me make this happen sooner?”
 Sadly, medical aid in dying (MAID) is not legal in Mayo’s location in either Minnesota or Arizona.
 With a wealth of first-hand experience, Dr. Fitch believes MAID is ethical, and should be legally available—with stringent safeguards—to competent adults who find themselves near the end of life due to a terminal illness complicated by unbearable, refractory suffering, to use as their last act of free will to die with dignity as they reasonably interpret it.
 He has joined Arizona End-of-Life Options to advocate for a Medical Aid in Dying (MAID) law in Arizona.
 See Dr. Fitch’s Op Ed in the Arizona Republic: “I’m an oncologist with terminal cancer, and I support medical aid in dying.
 Here’s why.”